Meet Our Team

 Alice Kaufman

-Alice oversees the Advocacy Program’s priorities, strategies, and campaigns, as well as engaging directly in advocacy efforts.
-Alice began her service with Green Foothills in 2010 as a Board member before joining staff in 2012 as a Legislative Advocate and transitioning to Legislative Advocacy Director in 2017.
-Her position was renamed Policy and Advocacy Director in 2022.
+Alice oversees the Advocacy Program’s priorities, strategies, and campaigns, as well as engaging directly in advocacy efforts, particularly in Coyote Valley and elsewhere in Santa Clara County.
+Alice began her service with Green Foothills in 2010 as a Board member before joining staff in 2012 as a Legislative Advocate and transitioning to her current role in 2017.
+She serves on the Santa Clara Valley Habitat Agency Public Advisory Committee, the Stanford Community Resource Group, and the Redwood City Parks, Recreation and Community Services Commission.

 Email:[email protected]